1972 NCAA lacrosse tournament

-The 1972 NCAA Division I tournament championship game was played at University of Maryland in front of 7,001 fans.
+Overview

 As in 1971, teams were first selected from the college lacrosse divisions, and then at-large teams were chosen.
 Army, Navy, Maryland and Johns Hopkins were selected as "seeded" picks.
 And Virginia, Cortland, Rutgers and Washington & Lee were picked as the at-large teams.

-The Virginia Cavaliers led by coach Glenn Thiel (future head coach at Penn State) with an 11-4 record, defeated Johns Hopkins 13 to 12.
 Virginia had USILA player of the year Pete Eldredge, who finished with four goals in the finals scoring the game winner with four minutes left in the fourth quarter.

-Maryland, the pre-tournament favorite and host team, fell in the semifinals to Johns Hopkins, 9-6, before 8,000 fans.

-The victory gave Virginia its first NCAA national title in lacrosse, but it was the school's third overall lacrosse title including USILA titles in 1952 and 1970.
-The victory also gave Virginia its first official NCAA national title in any sport, as the NCAA only unofficially recognizes Virginia's national championship in boxing from 1938.
 The Cavaliers had lost to Hopkins, Maryland and Navy during the regular season.

+Maryland, the pre-tournament favorite and host team, fell in the semifinals to Johns Hopkins, 9–6, before 7,000 fans.

 The Cavaliers survived a late rush by Jack Thomas, who with 12 seconds left in the game appeared to have a clear shot at the net.
 Bob Scott however had, unknown to the ball players called a timeout, negating what would have been a last-second game-tying attempt.
+Virginia twice had a three-goal lead in this game, only to see Hopkins tie the score.
+Once UVA took its final lead, they were able to play ball control for the final four minutes of the game, except for the final Hopkins try at the end, aided by 4 Hopkins penalties.
+Hopkins got the ball back with 41 seconds left for that final rush to goal by Thomas.
+Hopkins was able to get one final shot off as the gun sounded, but the shot hit a defenseman.
+UVA held Thomas in relative check with Thomas ending the game with 2 goals and 1 assist.

 This tournament saw the entry in the tournament of two early innovative lacrosse programs, Cortland State and Washington and Lee.
 Cortland was notable for going 14-2 that season while knocking off defending champion Cornell, Syracuse and Navy, and earning the number 3 seed in the tournament.
 Cortland was coached by Jack Emmer who later took Washington and Lee to consecutive NCAAs before moving on to be the longtime coach at Army.

 Paced by veterans Jay Connor, Tom Duquette, Pete Eldredge and Chip Barker as well as freshman Richie Werner, Virginia got the winning goal from Eldredge, unassisted with 4:11 left in the contest.
 Maryland, the pre-tourney favorite, fell in the semifinals to Johns Hopkins 9–6.
-Connor, the tourney’s leading scorer, set a meet record for assists.
-Maryland’s John Kaestner broke the single-game assist mark.
+Connor, the tourney's leading scorer, set a meet record for assists.
+Maryland's John Kaestner broke the single-game assist mark.
 Virginia and Johns Hopkins combined to shatter all three of the tournament records for shots on goal.

 In the first round, Jack Emmer's Cortland team edged Navy 10 to 9 in double overtime, led by Paul Wehrum's 3 goals.
 Cortland scored three goals in the fourth quarter to erase a 9–6 deficit and won the game despite being outshot by Navy 57–28.